Menu

 Step 1

 With your Word document open, go to the top of the screen and click Mailings > Labels > Options.
-In older versions, you’ll find the Options setting in Tools at the top of the page.
+In older versions of Word, you’ll find the Options setting in Tools at the top of the page.

 Step 2

-Select Avery from the drop-down menu next to Label Vendors.
-Then scroll to find your Avery product number, click OK and OK again.
-You can make the gridlines for the labels visible by clicking View > Gridlines.
+Select Avery from the drop-down menu next to Label products and select your Avery product number, then click OK, and OK again.

 Step 3

-You can now drag barcodes from the folder you saved them in to the labels on the sheet.
+You can now drag and drop barcodes from the folder you saved them into the labels on the sheet.

 Step 4